joelsewhere/quarto_django/README.md

 # Quarto-Django

-This project generates starter code that uses [Quarto](https://quarto.org/) for authoring webpages and a [Django](https://www.djangoproject.com/) backend.
+This project generates starter code that uses [Quarto](https://quarto.org/) for authoring webpages with a [Django](https://www.djangoproject.com/) backend.

 The goal of this project was to bridge the gap between the _very_ useful tooling provided by quarto and the way data folks actually want to use the tool (for website building specifically).